sagemath/trac_to_gh/Issue 5191.md

 # Issue 5191: coercion issue of tanh(2) into QQbar

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5191

 Original creator: mabshoff